NEW! Botanical Art Beginners: Starting Small

 You will also be encouraged to keep a small sketchbook.

 Upon completion of each part of the course you will submit the work via emai

 You will receive a written personal critique, with edited images to show you how to improve your work.
 Turn-a-round time is approximate 3 - 4 weeks after submission.

 Your work will be digitally edited and annotated to show you where and how you can make improvements.
 You may also resubmit the amended work following feedback.

 How much time will you need to spend per week on this course?

-Around 5-6 hours per week will allow you to complete this course but the more time that you can dedicate the better the outcome.
+Around 5-6 hours per week to keep momentum but you can take the time you need.
+The more time dedicated the better the outcome.

 What materials will you need for this course?

-Download a suggested materials list here.
-These are fairly standard materials and more advice will be provided in advance of the course start date.
+Download a general suggested materials list here.
+These are fairly standard materials and an exact (smaller) list will be provided in advance of the course start date.